 Here you can get more detailed information about Clarivate Analitics products, watch training videos on working with Web of Science platforms, learn about citation indexes and other useful information.

 The Web of science database is available through a national subscription on the territory of the Kazakh National University named after al-Farabi and in al-Farabi Library.
+Read more about the possibilities of the platform can be found on our website.

 About DB Scopus you can learn more on our website, by clicking on the link http://elibrary.kaznu.kz/ru/node/1466